|Nativity of Our Lady Parish Church

 Mons.
 Dusina, in his 1575 report, listed a church of this dedication near the place called Tat-Targa.

 Built in the 16th century, this church was closed by Bishop Balaguer in 1659.
 Twenty years later it was re-opened after being refurbished.
 Its Heraldry and coat of arms were defaced by French troops in the late 1700's.

 Built in 1575, this octagonal church was closed by Bishop Balaguer in 1658.
 It was rebuilt in the 18th century.
 In WWII it housed refugees and for a time, St.Gorg Preca held conferences in it.

 Built in the 15th century, it was demolished in the 1950's to make way for a new road.

-Built in 1538 and rebuilt in 1696 legend has it as the spot where St.Paul preached and was heard as far away as Gozo.
+The first chapel was built in 1538 on a site very close to the present edifice and commemorated with a stone cross.
+The present church was built in 1696 legend has it as the spot where St.Paul preached and was heard as far away as Gozo.

 Built in the 16th century, this church was deconsecrated by Bishop Belaguer.
 It was demolished in the 1950's to make way for a road.
 Right side of photo with three steps in front.

 In 1608 another Visitation church was recorded.
 Its location was somewhere close to Maghtab.